-I seriously doubt the gentleman in question is still being called Piselm Civ after 55+ years.
+I seriously doubt the gentleman in question is still being called Piselm Civ after at least fifty-five years.
 Perhaps he is known as “PC” , “Dude” , “Bud” or some other politically correct moniker.
 Or perhaps he had his name officially changed to John.